Shared Flavors , Shared Memories

 Inside Ichiran.
 Individual ramen booths, ticket ordering, and a closed counter designed for solo dining.
 Image: Ichiran official website

-In Milan, I once booked a small couscous restaurant for dinner, just for me.
+In Milan, I found the opposite problem.
+I booked a small couscous restaurant for dinner, just for me.
 As I walked in, I noticed a woman lingering at the entrance, pretending to study the menu outside.
 The moment I stepped in, she followed right behind me.

 Very quickly, the table shifts.
-Strangers pour each other wine, pass plates back and forth, and fall into easy conversation.
-The meal itself pushes you to interact; you can’t help but talk, laugh, and eat with the people next to you.
-It made me realize that some meals are designed not just to feed you, but to pull people closer, whether you planned for connection or not.
+Strangers pour each other wine, pass plates, fall into easy conversation.
+The meal itself pushes you to interact.
 By the end of the night, we were a family.
-Young, old, and from all over the world, gathered at one table.
+Young, old, from all over the world, gathered at one table.

 Long communal table at Officina della Bistecca where guests dine together family-style.